 Dow refuses to acknowledge the official position of the Indian government, as expressed in a letter to the Lower District Court, Manhattan, dated June 8, 2004, viz: “It is the official position of the Government of India that the previous settlement of claims concerning the 1984 Bhopal Gas Disaster between Union Carbide and Union of India has no legal bearing on or relation whatsoever to the environmental contamination… Pursuant to the ‘polluter pays’ principle recognized by both the United States and India, Union Carbide should bear all the financial burden and cost for the purpose of environmental clean-up and remediation.
 The Union of India and the State Government of Madhya Pradesh shall not bear any financial burden for this purpose.”

 4. Union Carbide Corporation has been subject to three class-action lawsuits in the Southern District New York Court Since 1999.
 The US courts accept that this is a separate matter from the 1984 gas disaster and has not been part of any pre-existing settlement.
-The last of the class actions, know as Sahu II, was dismissed on July 30, 2014.
-A petition for re-hearing was filed with the Second Circuit Court but, on the 15th August, 2016, an order was issued dismissing the petition without any comment.
+The last of the class actions, known as Sahu II, was dismissed on July 30, 2014.
+A petition for re-hearing was filed with the Second Circuit Court but, in an extraordinary turn of events on the 15th August, 2016, an order was issued dismissing the petition without any comment.

 Marco Simons , Legal Director of EarthRights International, assisting the Bhopal plaintiffs in the case said: